hamzacrichlow/Pulmoro-/README.md

 ![Image](https://github.com/user-attachments/assets/8a349461-450c-4a98-98eb-da1310ebbd70)

+## How to Use Pulmoro
+Pulmoro is a specialized clinical decision support application designed for healthcare professionals managing respiratory patients.
+Developed by me - a practicing Respiratory Therapist - this tool equips physicians, nurses, RT specialists, and critical care teams with real-time ABG interpretation, ventilator management calculations, and evidence-based treatment recommendations.
+Users can quickly analyze arterial blood gases, calculate optimal respiratory parameters, and access case studies for continuing education—all through an intuitive interface optimized for high-pressure clinical environments.
+By providing immediate access to critical calculations and decision support, Pulmoro helps reduce medical errors, standardize care protocols, and improve patient outcomes in intensive care, emergency medicine, and pulmonary settings.

 ### Key Features
 - Arterial Blood Gas (ABG) Interpreter: Analyzes ABG lab values and provides treatment recommendations
 - Ventilator Management Tools: Suggests appropriate settings based on patient parameters and lab values